-Why Mediation Makes Good Sense
+Why Michigan Divorce Mediation Makes Good Sense

 By then, however, many divorcing couples have spent thousands of dollars on separate divorce lawyers and battled for months.
 A more sensible approach is to start with settlement negotiations.
 When divorcing parties reach agreements without litigating, they retain more control over the look and feel of their post-divorce lives.
+That is why it makes sense to work with me at Taylor-Made Solutions, PLLC, of Bingham Farms.
+With over 35 years of experience in family law, I know how to make mediation work for you.

 - You protect your children from the turmoil and divisiveness of a court battle between their parents.